-- c.
-Represents the aggregate change in actuarial present value of accumulated benefits under the Company's defined benefit pension plan and SERP, where applicable, as reported in the Summary Compensation Table.
-Mr. Resch is not a participant in the Company's defined benefit pension plan and SERP. - d.
+d.
 Represents the service cost for the SERP and qualified pension plan.
-Mr. Resch is not a participant in the Company's defined benefit pension plan and SERP. - (5) The dollar amounts reported are the average of the amounts of total compensation reported for the named executive officers as a group, excluding Mr. Brunngraber for all years presented and Mr. Resch for 2023, for each corresponding year in the "Total" column of the Summary Compensation Table as follows: (i) for 2023, this group includes Mr. Normile, Mr. Cavellier, Mr. Schuckman, and Mr. Erdbruegger; (ii) for 2022, this group includes Mr. Resch, Mr. Normile, Mr. Cavellier, and Mr. Erdbruegger; (iii) for 2021, this group includes Mr. Resch, Mr. Normile, Mr. Cavellier, Mr. Erdbruegger, and P. Stephen Appelbaum; and (iv) for 2020, this group includes Mr. Cavellier, Mr. Erdbruegger, Mr. Appelbaum, Mark Campbell, and Gary Langfitt.
+Mr. Resch is not a participant in the Company's defined benefit pension plan and SERP.

+- (5) The dollar amounts reported are the average of the amounts of total compensation reported for the named executive officers as a group, excluding Mr. Brunngraber for all years presented and Mr. Resch for 2023, for each corresponding year in the "Total" column of the Summary Compensation Table as follows: (i) for 2023, this group includes Mr. Normile, Mr. Cavellier, Mr. Schuckman, and Mr. Erdbruegger; (ii) for 2022, this group includes Mr. Resch, Mr. Normile, Mr. Cavellier, and Mr. Erdbruegger; (iii) for 2022, this group includes Mr. Resch, Mr. Normile, Mr. Cavellier, Mr. Erdbruegger; (iii) for 2022, this group includes Mr. Resch, Mr. Normile, Mr. Cavellier, Mr. Erdbruegger, Mr. Appelbaum, Mark Campbel, and Gary Langfitt.
 Mr. Resch was appointed CEO effective April 2023 upon Mr. Brunngraber's retirement from CEO.
 Mr. Normile was appointed as CFO effective March 2021 upon the retirement of Mr. Appelbaum from this position.
-Mr. Appelbaum continued to receive compensation from the Company as Executive Vice President until his retirement from the Company in August 2021. - (6) The dollar amounts reported represent the average of the amounts of CAP paid to the named executive officers as a group, excluding Mr. Brunngraber in all years presented and Mr. Resch from 2023, as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the average of the actual amounts of compensation earned by or paid to these named executive officers during the reported year.
+Mr. Appelbaum continued to receive compensation from the Company as Executive Vice President until his retirement from the Company - (6) The dollar amounts reported represent the average of the amounts of CAP paid to the named executive officers as a group, excluding Mr. Brunngraber in all years presented and Mr. Resch from 2023, as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the average of the actual amounts of compensation earned by or paid to these named executive officers during the reported year.